 Dinner – A Kaiseki Affair

 Known as “kaiseki“, referring to a traditional multi-course Japanese dinner, Yumotokan serves cuisine according to the season.
 The chef (at Yumotokan, Grand Chef Kazumasa Ohira) will prepare the menu using seasonal ingredients.
 True to promise, each dish was exquisite both in sight and taste.
-As some of us don’t consume beef, the chef prepared pork for us.
+As some of us don’t consume beef which we had indicated during our booking, the chef prepared pork for us.
 It was apparent that the meal had been prepared with much effort and passion.
 We had a really long, enjoyable and fulfilling dinner.

 While we were having dinner, the staff went into our ryokan and turned it into a bedroom (note: you can lock up valuables in the safe inside the ryokan before you go out), so that we can rest right after dinner.
 Indeed that’s what most of us did!
 The window shades were drawn to minimize noise and light.
 The futon beds had been arranged neatly on the floor by the staff.
 It was surprisingly comfortable sleeping on the futons as they were thick and nice!
 I didn’t sleep much though because I’d drank too much tea during dinner – caffeine overdose!